An interactive mapping question allows a participant to place a pinpoint on a map and then submit a comment pertaining to that point.

-When creating a dynamic report, the comments don't automatically display the specific map point that that participant is referring to.
-You can edit your dynamic report to display the map thumbnail showing their selected pinpoint next to the comment it pertains to.
+When creating a dynamic report, the comments don't automatically display the specific map point that the participant is referring to.
+However, you can edit your dynamic report to display these points with their associated comments.
 This feature creates more visually illustrative reports that you can share as a link or save in a PDF.

 To get started, let us first take a look at an interactive map question.
 In this case, the user is asked to respond to a question by dropping a pin within a map's boundaries with the option to submit a comment: